-If an upper tether strap is provided, attach its hook to the anchor point located on the back of the rear seats.
+If an upper tether strap is provided, attach its hook to the anchor point located on the back of the second and third row seats.

 Note: The location of anchor points may not be readily visible but can be found by identifying a slice in the seat's material.